monkey-tennis-labs/infinite-jumper-phaser-tutorial/README.md

 - Mob works well with Gather's rapid screen switching
 - Gather works well in general: nice new office with lots of green space and a cat
-- Phaser is intuitive; Infinte Jumper tutorial is easy to follow
+- Phaser is intuitive; Infinite Jumper tutorial is easy to follow

 ### Next